The Local or the Smartphone?

 by Jim Phillips

-At 9 AM, the trailhead parking area held a few cars, but by the end of the day would be full of climbers taking advantage of the good weather and Leavenworth’s abundance of rock climbing.
-I knew many of the climbers I ran into around Leavenworth, but many others were day-trippers or weekenders from the west side, especially in the last ten or fifteen years as rock climbing continued to grow in popularity.
+At 9 a.m., the trailhead parking area held a few cars, but by the end of the day it would be full of climbers taking advantage of the good weather and Leavenworth’s abundance of rock climbing.
+I frequently knew many of the climbers I saw in these parts, but in recent years as rock climbing grew in popularity even more were day-trippers or weekenders from the West side.

-We’d been working on this project, a granite outcrop with the potential for a dozen new routes from 5.6 to 5.10 in difficulty.
+A few of us had been working on a new granite outcrop with the potential for a dozen new routes from 5.6 to 5.10 in difficulty.
 I was working with my friends Victor, Sean, and Marc.
-Victor was a local guide book author who’d just published a fourth addition to climbing in Leavenworth.
-I noticed his parked truck, so they were likely already at the project site, just ten minutes up the trail.
+Victor was a local guidebook author who’d just published a fourth addition to climbing in Leavenworth.
+I noticed his parked truck and figured a few members of our crew were already at the project site, just ten minutes up the trail.